KARD (TV): History

-KARD began airing Fox programming when that network started up late at night in 1986 and in the same year was the first station in the Monroe area (and one of the first in Louisiana) to broadcast in stereo.
-In addition to KARD's secondary Fox affiliation, starting in 1991, Foxnet was available for cable subscribers in Monroe.
-In its last months as an ABC affiliate, KARD also preempted NYPD Blue due to concerns about that program's content.
-In 1993, Woods filed for bankruptcy, and Banam Broadcasting, a subsidiary of BankAmerica, assumed control of KARD.
-The next year, Banam dropped ABC to take Fox full-time, due to Fox picking up NFL football that season, and it was the first station in the nation to switch from a Big Three network to Fox during the U.S. television network affiliate switches of 1994, doing so April 17 that year, citing competition from the then-glut of stronger-rated ABC stations from outlying markets.
-Those surrounding ABC affiliates (mainly Alexandria's KLAX-TV and Shreveport's KTBS-TV) continued to be the main conduit for ABC in the market via antenna or cable carriage (KLAX even capitalized on its expanded footprint into the Monroe market during this time by branding itself on-air as "Louisiana's Superstation") until December 1998, when KAQY signed on.
-Banam sold KARD along with three of its stations (WTVW in Evansville, Indiana, KDEB in Springfield, Missouri, and KLBK-TV in Lubbock, Texas) to Petracom Broadcasting in 1995.
-In 1998, Petracom sold KARD to Quorum Broadcasting, which was absorbed by Nexstar in 2003.

 In 2002, Piedmont Television, then-owner of KTVE, took over KARD's operations under a local marketing agreement (LMA).
-Despite KTVE being the senior partner, the two stations' operations were consolidated in KARD's newer facility in West Monroe.
+Despite KTVE being the senior partner, the two stations' operations were consolidated in KARD's newer facility in West Monroe, which opened in 2000.
 In addition to a common sales and promotions staff, the KTVE news department produces KARD's newscast.
 Piedmont's control of the duopoly officially came to an end on January 16, 2008, when KTVE was sold to Mission Broadcasting.
-This resulted in Nexstar, already the owner of KARD, taking over control of KTVE under a local sales agreement (LSA); the Internet presence of both stations were also merged into one website.
+This resulted in Nexstar, already the owner of KARD, taking over control of KTVE under a local sales agreement (LSA).

 Newscasts

 KARD airs four hours of weekday newscasts—a two-hour morning newscast at 7 a.m., two half-hour weeknight newscasts at 5:30 p.m. and 6:30 p.m., and an hour-long newscast at 9 p.m.
 Its current generation of newscasts began in November 2001, shortly before it entered an SSA with KTVE.